spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 Edit this wiki to get your agenda item for next week added.

+## 2021-02-04
+### Agenda
+1. @andrewrk: looking for contributors for native CPU feature detection for ARM

 ## 2021-02-25
 ### Agenda
 1. @andrewrk: proposal to improve test harness to support loading test cases at runtime